slotThe/hmenu/README.md

 1. Display commands in order of usage.
 2. Optional config file where one may specify the following:
-    -   Files one wishes to edit (Custom prefix for files available).
+    -   Files one wishes to edit.
     -   A custom opening script.
     -   Custom dmenu executable.